-Programs
+Educational Programs

 The Banning Museum is proud to offer a series of educational programs designed to engage and inspire the students who participate.
-Thousands of schoolchildren both locally and throughout Southern California take part in our programs each year, and is our goal to provide them with memorable experience that will instill in them a love of history that will last a lifetime, and an appreciation of the important role Southern California played in the growth of our nation.
+Thousands of schoolchildren both locally and throughout Southern California take part in our programs each year, and it is our goal to provide them with memorable experience that will instill in them a love of history that will last a lifetime, and an appreciation of the important role Southern California played in the growth of our nation.

-This 2 1/2 hours program addresses the California State Standards for the Historical and Social Sciences Analysis Skills for third grade.
+This 2.5 hour program addresses the California State Standards for the Historical and Social Sciences Analysis Skills for third grade.
 Developed for students whose curriculum includes local history, “Evolution of a Town” focuses on the changes that occur in a city’s development with an emphasis on Phineas Banning as the founder of Wilmington.
 The students learn about the past and the present and relate to the future by rotating into four different activities:

 - A House Tour: See how an American family of European decent lived during the mid 1800′s.